 - Papers, books, food, purses, or wallets are not allowed in the testing room or secure testing area.

 - At the test center, you may not leave the testing room without the test center administrator’s permission.
 During online proctored delivery, you may not leave the secure testing area without first selecting the onscreen break option.

 - At the test center, you must present your identification, sign a logbook, and be scanned by a metal detector to be readmitted to the testing room.
 During online proctored delivery, you must present your identification and show your workstation and surrounding area to regain access to your test.

 - No reference materials may be brought into the testing room or secure testing area.

 - Leaving the testing center anytime during your exam administration (including breaks) is strictly prohibited.

 Candidates who do not follow these rules and security measures are subject to NCARB’s policy on exam candidate conduct.

-For more information on exam security see the ARE Guidelines.
+For more details regarding ARE security measures, read the ARE 5.0 Guidelines.

 Prometric has instituted new policies and procedures to help ensure candidate and staff safety due to coronavirus.
 Please refer to Prometric's website for more information about bringing personal protective equipment to the test center.